parratia/webpage/content/post/light-sheet-fluorescence-microscopy/index.md

 We are interested in what is measured in pixel $s$ and, also, we assume that cameras are collimated.
 Hence, the final measurement obtained at pixel $s$ when illuminating at height $h$ is given by the next expression:

 $$p(s,h) = c\cdot\text{exp}\left(-\displaystyle\int_{x_h}^s\lambda(\tau,h)d\tau\right)\displaystyle\int_{-\infty}^{\infty}\dfrac{\mu(s,r)e^{-\int_{r}^{\infty}a(s,\tau)d\tau}}{\alpha(s,h)\sqrt{2\pi}}\text{exp}\left(-\dfrac{(r-h)^2}{2\alpha^2(s,h)}\right)dr$$

+An example for measurements obtained when illuminating by left and right the source in figure 2 and measuring with upper and lower cameras is given in the next figure:

+{{< figure library="true" src=mediciones_finales.PNG" title="Final measurments given by the model." numbered="true">}}

 ## The inverse problem and the heat equation.